recalibratedsystems/element-web/docs/labs.md

 Enables support for creating and joining video rooms, which are persistent video chats that users can jump in and out of.

-## New group call experience (`feature_group_calls`) [In Development]

-This feature allows users to place and join native [MSC3401](https://github.com/matrix-org/matrix-spec-proposals/pull/3401) group calls in compatible rooms, using Element Call.

-If you're enabling this at the deployment level, you may also want to reference the docs for the `element_call` config section.

 ## Rich text in room topics (`feature_html_topic`) [In Development]

 Enables rendering of MD / HTML in room topics.